matsui528/faiss_tips/README.md

 ## Check instruction sets
 `faiss.supported_instruction_sets()` returns the available instructions.
+See [this](https://github.com/facebookresearch/faiss/blob/master/faiss/python/loader.py) for more detail.
-This function is available onlyfor the nightly package (as of May 2021)
+This function is available only for the nightly package (as of May 2021).
 For example on my WSL2 (x86):
 ```ipython
 In [1]: import faiss

 In [2]: faiss.supported_instruction_sets()
 Out[2]:
 {'AVX',